Diane's Journey to Health

 It's a scan of your carotid arteries in your neck and is about 95% correlated with what's happening in your heart.
-I found out that, happily, the scan did not reveal any blockages or plaque.
-Although, not definitive, it's a good indicator.
+After the scan, I found out that, happily, it did not reveal any blockages or plaque.
+Although not definitive, it's a good indicator.

-But again, why all of the palps??
-I also asked Dr. Fuhrman what he would recommend (through my membership on his website) and he said to loose some weight, stay strict on his diet, take 81 mg of aspirin and see how I do.
-Luckily, Dr. Fuhrman's diet can reverse heart disease.
+But again, why all of the palps?
+I also asked Dr. Fuhrman what he would recommend (through my membership on his website) and he said to lose some weight, stay strict on his diet, take 81 mg of aspirin and see how I do.
+Luckily, a whole good plant-based diet can reverse heart disease.

-During my research, I discovered there are all kinds of causes for heart palpitations - valve problems, acid reflux, H. pylori bacteria (can cause ulcers), a hiatal hernia, a allergic histamine response, thyroid problems, hypoglycemia or anxiety in addition to heart disease.
+During my research, I discovered there are all kinds of causes for heart palpitations - valve problems, acid reflux, H. pylori bacteria (can cause ulcers), a hiatal hernia, an allergic histamine response, thyroid problems, hypoglycemia, or anxiety in addition to heart disease.
 Interestingly, one of the reasons can be a vitamin B-12 deficiency.

-A light went off when I realized that I had pretty much cut out all dairy, meat and wheat from my diet and the only sources of vitamin B outside of a supplement (or nutritional yeast.)
+A light went off when I realized that I had cut out all dairy, meat, and wheat from my diet and the only sources of vitamin B outside of a supplement (or nutritional yeast.)
 Another important amino acid for your heart is taurine which is from, you guessed it, meat and seafood.

 More good news, too.
 I've lost 6 pounds and my total cholesterol went down 39 points on my last test.
 Another testament to the benefits of eating a plant-based diet.